Work at home, mom struggles that all mompreneurs go through, plus how to overcome them. Be able to build a career from the confines of your home.

 For example, take a small task and dress as if you were in an office.
 You’ll create a work atmosphere and motivate yourself as a result.

-Pajamas will give you the relaxed feeling that you are less interested or lazy when you work from home.
+Pajamas will give you the relaxed feeling that you are less interested or lazy when working from home.

-Go ahead and try to change your dress code and improve your home office’s hygiene to increase your competence and performance.
+Go ahead and change your dress code and improve your home office’s hygiene to increase your competence and performance.

 9. Unable to take charge or control your life